MonCore/moncore/docs/public/02-system-architecture.md

 - Reconciliation
 - Exposure

-Partner supplies all frontend and orchestration.
+The partner supplies all frontend and orchestration.

-### 13.2 Full Stack Platform
+### 15.2 Full Stack Platform

 MonCore provides: